RMpolski/nplab_drivers/README.md

     },
  ```

- Be careful of the syntax, add the quotation marks, and only change that one thing.
+ Be careful of the syntax, add the quotation marks, and only change `null` to `"all"`.
 Now live plotting with pyqtgraph should work well.

 ## Note for using drivers:
 The instructions here assume you have installed python through anaconda and made an environment called qcodes (as specified in the QCodes installation instructions).